MillyCodes/CodeLog/log.md

 # 100 Days Of Code - Log

+### Day 83: Friday, November 16, 2018

+**Today's Progress**: Taught @ Code Nation: The Box Model, Elixir and Intern Meeting!

+**Thoughts**: Continued lesson on the box model, introducing use of divs to provide layout structure to html pages, along with the spacing and border that makes them look nice and neat.
+After a quick coffee and sandwich headed to midtown to discuss a potential for a winter internship with a cool company, prospects seem very good.
+Went back to office to plan how to re-structure my cryptofolio app, mostly reading and breaking down components and what goes where, I'm still not clear on understanding so I will keep reading before trying to code.

-!-- ### Day 81: November 14, 2018
+### Day 81: Wednesday, November 14, 2018

 **Today's Progress**: Pair programming and more Elixir

 **Thoughts**: I really struggled with my pair programming session, it was with a lead engineer at startup and besides not being in the mood, I became extremely nervous and had a terrible case of stage fright.
 I turned back and continued looking at the Elixir documents to understand more basic structures.
 I also made some CSS changes to my CryptoFolio app but I am still struggling with how to understand where my logic goes especially if I only want to do one API call for both the search and the real-time updates.

-**Link(s) to work**: [Calculator App](http://www.example.com) -->
+**Link(s) to work**: [Elixir School: Basics - Enum](https://elixirschool.com/en/lessons/basics/enum/)

-### Day 80: November 13, 2018
+### Day 80: Tuesday, November 13, 2018

 **Today's Progress**: Fixed some CSS on my cryptoFolio React App from yesterday, thought about adding more functionality such as searching and adding/deleting cryptos.
 Installed and starting reading about Elixir, documentation.
-Started [Elixir School](https://elixirschool.com/en/lessons/basics/collections/)
+Started [Elixir School: Basics - Collections](https://elixirschool.com/en/lessons/basics/collections/)

 **Thoughts:** I know what I should add to my app, I am struggling with where to place my react logic, will be working on that more.
 Looking into Elixir seems exciting and starting with basic terms and data types today was a good idea.